Pacey2706/rock-paper-scissors/README.md

 ## design decisions
 The two main colours used for the site are Black and white for a clear contrast, and a clean, crisp layout, that is easily viewable by users with diminished visibility or accessibility challenges.
-Green and Red font colours have been used for a easily understandable win and lose score tally.
+Green and Red font colours have been used for a win and lose score tally.

 ## features
 add snapshots of added features of the page like the buttons score area.